Colon Cancer: Q&A with a Gastroenterologist

-Each screening has risks and benefits.
-Doctors today recommend most healthy people get a colonoscopy starting at age 50.
-If nothing abnormal is found, you probably won’t need another screening for 10 years.
+Each screening method has risks and benefits.
+Doctors recommend most healthy people start colon cancer screening at age 45.
+If nothing abnormal is found, the test you chose will determine when you need another screening.

-One big benefit to a colonoscopy is that if any polyps are found, they can be removed at the same time.
+One big benefit to a colonoscopy is that if any polyps are found, they can be removed at that time.
 No additional procedure is necessary.
-Your primary care doctor can discuss with you the colon cancer screening options available today.
+Your primary care doctor can discuss with you the colon cancer screening options available.

 What is the prep for a colonoscopy?

-The day before your colonoscopy, you’ll need to restrict your diet.
-You’ll drink a liquid that will help clear your bowels.
-This may mean multiple bathroom trips as your colon clears.
+The week before your colonoscopy, you’ll need to restrict your diet.
+The day before, you can only have liquids and you’ll drink a liquid that will help clear your bowels.
+This will mean multiple bathroom trips as your colon clears.

 Will a colonoscopy be covered by my insurance?